Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Graveyard - Old Graveyard]**

 While going there, you'll be stopped by Lock and his skeletons.\

+**[Boss Fight - Lock]**

 Faster way to deal with him is to Taunt him immediately and Soul Spin in his face on repeat.
+If it fails, catch him while he's jumping to make him fall and open for some attacks.

 After defeating him, get inside the building